secretstartups/handbook/sales/field-operations/customer-success-operations/gainsight/index.html.md

 ### License provisioning in Salesforce

-This process is typically handled by the IT and Sales Systems teams.
+This process is handled by the CSOPs team.

 Navigate to [this link](https://gitlab.my.salesforce.com/ui/setup/mfpackage/UserLicenses/d?allPackageId=033U0000000CdVi&packageLicenseId=0504M000000XZsn&retURL=%2F0A3%3Fsetupid%3DImportedPackage%26retURL%3D%252Fui%252Fsetup%252FSetup%253Fsetupid%253DStudio) or follow these steps in Salesforce: